pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 Mom called me Science.
 It was what she loved most in the entire universe.
 I believed she never hesitated to name me Science; it must have been as if she never considered another word that could describe her love for me.
 I never knew who my dad was.
 Neither did my mom.
 One day, she realized she wanted to give birth to me and contacted her friend at the Faculty of Health and Medical Sciences.
 She had always known physical intimacy wasn't her way of connecting with others.
 Throughout her life, she'd had occasional relationships, but maintaining them without getting physical proved challenging.
 In the end, she chose a path of motherhood that was entirely her own.
 She ticked 'anonymous donor' in the form, despite her curious mind of a scientist.
 A mysterious donor giving me the other half of genes seemed more profound than someone she could contact.
 Who my father was never mattered to me or my mom.
 There were more than enough problems we could enjoy solving.

 I had to bring a textbook to the dinner table.
 I couldn't wait to compare my derivation with the textbooks.
-Mom mentioned the exact Chapter I needed to look up.
+Mom mentioned the exact chapter I needed to look up.
 I could swear these mathematical symbols danced with an ethereal luminescence before my eyes.
 I realized I had traced the same beautiful mathematical path others had walked before me.
 The joy wasn't in being first, but in understanding the universal language that explains the universe.

 I remembered how happy mom was when I was more curious about how the ball moved when you threw it rather than playing with it.
 "Mom, does that boy know how to catch the ball because he can predict its route from the initial configuration?"
 I remember she laughed.
 She gave me Euclid's Elements for my 7th birthday.
 It was still my favorite book of all time.
 She taught me physics before I knew who I was.
 But there was always this skepticism that made me hesitant to intuitively accept physical laws for granted.
 Why was light refracted this way instead of all the other possible paths?
 I realized now I understood these phenomena in the most abstract sense human science can explain.